psychedelicious/lifelike/README.md

 - Share grid states via link (depends on if I can compress the grid state to something reasonable)
 - Add pause and resume to video recording controls
 - Experiment with other algorithms, rendering techniques, and parallel processing via webworkers or something like GPU.js

+## Design Decisions

+This is my first venture outside the React tutorial world, and my second non-trivial javascript app.
+If you take the time to review the code, I would love to hear critical feedback.

+### Why React, Chakra UI and Canvas?

+I want to learn React and JSX makes sense to me.

+Chakra UI's components are aesthetically pleasing and accessible out of the box.
+Nice styling via styled-system.

+Canvas (without a library) because I wanted the best performance possible without coding everything in a WebGL shader - that's still black magic to me.

+### Design

+#### State management

+The automaton's state is a 2D array of 1's and 0's - one int for each cell.
+The grid can be fairly large, containing 1 million+ cells!
+The algorithm in use currently is naive and checks each cell's 8 neighbors.
+This means 8 array reads per cell per iteration.
+The numbers get big really quickly.

+There are other algorithms that I plan to explore that need fewer array reads, like Tony Finch's ListLife.
+I will explore those in the future.

+Using simple React state with `useState()` quickly became terrible so I explored `useReducer()`, `useReducer()` bundled up with Context, the new Redux Toolkit, and finally plain Redux.

+`useState()` and `useReducer()` were performant but made handling multiple user inputs from several components affecting the automaton's cells very tricky.
+I couldn't figure out a way to do it without having performance issues and incredibly ugly code.

+Redux Toolkit was really nice to use but its use of immer behind the scenes made it too slow to read and write potentially 1 million cells each iteration.
+Performance was terrible.

+Plain Redux solved all of these issues.
+It was fast and allowed for the various user inputs to modify state far more simply.

+#### Drawing to canvas

+Immediately, I ran into some difficulties making React work well with Canvas, perhaps due to my inexperience.
+I played with PIXI.js and Fabric but ultimately they were too slow to handle the hundreds of thousands of calls to `fillRect()` 60 times per second.
+Using canvas directly was noticeably faster.
+The extra microseconds related to the abstraction of these libraries added up.

+The cells are iterated using `requestAnimationFrame()` and then `useEffect()` handles the drawing.
+Amazingly, this works quite well.

+I briefly explored using typed arrays, Canvas direct drawing methods and scaling to draw the grid, but didn't get any signficant improvements, and it made my brain hurt, so I reverted to using `fillRect()`.

+To improve performance, the gridlines are drawn to a separate transparent Canvas element, as is the drawing overlay.

+#### Reducing re-renders

+Because every re-render's performance hit is multiplied by the framerate during animation, I memoized all components and used `useCallback()` very often.

+#### Other challenges

+The drawing features neded aliased circles, filled circles, lines.
+I tried to figure it out myself but couldn't get shapes to be only 1 cell wide.
+I ended up porting some algorithms from stackoverflow to javascript to draw things prettily.

+I wasn't sure how to deploy the site, but had heard that Netlify was a joy to use so I gave it a whirl.
+Wow.
+Closest thing to real magic I have experience in some time.
+Needless to say, the app is deployed on Netlify now.

+As nice as Chakra UI is, I had some challenges with theming things due to the lack of an included way to change themes and colors.
+I ended up with a hacky way to provide the Chakra `ThemeProvider` component with my own colors and such on the fly.
+It works fine but feels wrong.